-If you go back to the My Projects section, you will see that the project was added to your local files.
-If you hover over the project thumbnail and press the ▶ (play) icon, you can preview the project.
+If you go back to the My Projects section, you will see that the Project was added to your local files.
+If you hover over the project thumbnail and press the ▶ (play) icon, you can preview the Project.

 Now you will see a variety of controls for each of the 4 animation methods.

-Animation Editor - Spins the Incari logo 360°.
-Note that this kind of animation in Incari is relative, meaning that if you hit the X (stop) button while the sprite is partially rotated, then hit play again, the logo will rotate to the same rotation as it was when you hit the button.
-These animations are achieved using a keyframe-based
+- 1.Animation Editor - Spins the Incari logo 360°.
+Note that this kind of animation in Incari is relative, meaning that if you hit the X (stop) button while the Sprite is partially rotated, then hit play again, the logo will rotate to the same rotation as it was when you hit the button.
+These animations are achieved using a Keyframe-based animation.

-Interpolation - This fades the opacity of the graphic.
+- 2.Interpolation - This fades the opacity of the graphic.
 Interpolation is without a doubt the most programmatic way of approaching animation.
-It is an entirely node-based method which naturally favors a more parametric way of thinking.
+It is an entirely Node-based method which naturally favors a more parametric way of thinking.

 .pngfiles.
 This allows you to use any 3rd-party animation tool to create animations and then bring them into Incari Studio where you can attach functionality.

-Actions - This simply moves the logo from left to right with an easing effect.
-Actions are node-based, however, unlike the Interpolation approach, these are specifically for animation and are much more akin to tween libraries like TweenLite by GreenSock.
+- 4.Actions - This simply moves the logo from left to right with an easing effect.
+Actions are Node-based.
+However, unlike the Interpolation approach, these are specifically for animation and are much more akin to tween libraries like TweenLite by GreenSock.

-Within the Asset Manager there is a file called "TimelineAnimation.incani".
-Files with the .incani file type are keyframe-based timeline animations, created using the Animation Editor, which should open automatically when double-clicking on the asset.
+.incanifile type are Keyframe-based timeline animations, created using the Animation Editor, which should open automatically when double-clicking on the Asset.

-If you expand the Animation Block called "Logo Animation" and its Transformation Attributes you will see that both the
+If you expand the Animation Block called "Logo Animation" and its Transformation Attributes, you will see that both the

 By selecting these Attributes using

 LMBand then clicking the "focus" icon highlighted above, we can see the animation, represented as Bezier curves.

-A keyframe in the consists or two parts:
+A Keyframe consists of two parts:

-The keyframe itself, which holds a value at a specific time.
+- 1.The Keyframe itself, which holds a value at a specific time.

-The curve handles, which control the easing and interpolation between frames.
+- 2.The curve handles, which control the easing and interpolation between frames.

-To add a keyframe, simply right click an Attribute and select "Add Keyframe" from the context menu.
-This will create a keyframe at whatever time the playhead is currently on.
+To add a Keyframe, simply right-click an Attribute and select "Add Keyframe" from the context menu.
+This will create a Keyframe at whatever time the playhead is currently on.
 You can then adjust the curve handles to fine-tune the intermediate frames.